 IN THE FIELD

-- Plan what meals to cook on which day, prioritizing meals with ingredients that spoil to be cooked earlier in the trip.
-Our Crew Leaders are pros at this and will be there to help you decide.
+- Plan what meals to cook on which day, identifying meals with perishable ingredients to be cooked earlier in the trip.
+Our Crew Leaders are highly experienced and will be there to help you decide.

 - Delegate prep cooking tasks to the crew.
 Remember, you're the kitchen boss and we're here to help.

-- Inspect kitchen in the morning and evening to ensure LNT practices are being followed, food is safely stored in compliance with Bear Regulations and no trash or food particles (attractants) are left out.
-Read more about Safe Food Storage and LNT Practices in the corresponding section below.
+- Inspect kitchen in the morning and evening to ensure Leave No Trace (LNT) practices are being followed, food is safely stored in compliance with bear regulations, and no trash or food particles (attractants) are left out.
+Read more about safe food storage and LNT practices in the corresponding section below.

 - Tolerate the heaps of excessive praise and gratitude showered upon you by famished trail dawgs.

 - Enjoy your free time during the day while everyone else is working!
-You can go for a short hike, fish the river, read a book- whatever you decide just make sure you're communicating your whereabouts with the crew leader.
+You can go for a short hike, fish the river, or read a book.
+Just make sure you're communicating your whereabouts with the crew leader.

 |TASK||CAMP COOK||CREW LEADER|